top of page

 Ms. Druckman holds two masters’ degrees with academic honors from the New England Conservatory, in Choral Conducting and Historical Musicology.
 She was the recipient of NEC’s 2018 Gunther Schuller award.
 She received her undergraduate degree from Columbia University, with departmental honors from the Music Department.
 Further studies were undertaken at Westminster Choir College, the European-American Musical Alliance, the International Institute for Conductors, the Tafelmusik Baroque Summer Institute, and the Mannes College of Music.

-In her free time, Ms. Druckman is an avid reader, swimmer, and coffee enthusiast.
-She lives in Arlington, Massachusetts with two goofy cats named Kelly and Maddie.
+In her free time, Ms. Druckman is an avid reader and coffee enthusiast.
+She lives in Dorchester, in Boston Massachusetts.